 - ¼ cup vegan parmesan or mozzarella (optional)

 - Preheat the oven to 390F (200C) or 350F Fan (180C Fan).
 Slice the baguette at one-inch intervals.

 - Mix all the other ingredients together including the vegan parmesan if using.
 If using mozzarella, slice thinly and add in between the bread slices after applying the garlic mixture.

-- Using a spoon, slightly spread two slices and drop the mix in, rubbing it around with the back of the spoon.
+- Using a teaspoon, slightly spread two slices and drop a spoonful of the mixture in, rubbing it around with the back of the spoon.

-- Use any leftover buttery garlic mix to top the baguette with.
+- Spoon leftover buttery garlic mix on top of the baguette.

 - Wrap in aluminum foil, tenting and folding the foil at the top of the garlic bread so that it's touching the bottom and sides of the baguette but not the top.